Hyundai Elantra Insurance Rates

 Rates are averaged for all Hyundai Elantra models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-Finding better rates on car insurance not only requires not taking risks behind the wheel, but also having a good credit history, being claim-free, and bundling your home and auto policies.
-Take the time to compare rates every time your policy renews by getting price quotes from direct companies, and also from local independent and exclusive agents.
+Finding better rates on auto insurance not only requires avoiding accidents and claims, but also maintaining a good credit score, being claim-free, and consideration of higher deductibles.
+Spend time shopping around at every policy renewal by getting rate quotes from direct companies, and also from several local insurance agents.

 Now that you are aware of how Hyundai Elantra rates can fluctuate, you have a better understanding of what you might expect to pay based on the model year of your vehicle.